Digioref/OLA-Pricing/README.md

 | 5.
 Requirement 5: Slightly non-stationary environments with multiple products | ![](https://geps.dev/progress/100) | Sublinear regret and relevant comparison |
 | Presentation | ![](https://geps.dev/progress/20) |

-## Introduction
+## Authors
-This is the repository for the Project of Online Learning Applications in the academic year 2024/2025.
-The Project was developed by:
+This Project was developed by:
 - Carminati Gabriele
 - Compagnoni Riccardo Domingo
 - De Introna Federico
 - Di Giore Francesco
 - Fossa' Chiara

+## Introduction
+This is the repository for the Project of Online Learning Applications in the academic year 2024/2025.
 The project includes 5 requirements to analyze various algorithms in different scenarios:
 1. Single product and stochastic environment
 2. Multiple products and stochastic environment